Whether you’re out camping or hunting, a good survival knife comes in handy.

 Ideal for: All-around use, light/heavy use

-This knife doesn’t exactly have one thing it’s good at, it can work well for just about anything besides using it as a throwing knife.
 It’s sharp with a nice coating and it also comes with a high-quality molded polymer sheath.

 - Balanced well